Appalachian State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Appalachian State and its opponents have scored at least 57.5 points just two times this season.
+- Appalachian State and its opponents have scored at least 57.5 points only twice this year.

-- Saturday's total is 4.8 points higher than the combined 52.7 PPG average of the two teams.
+- UL Monroe has combined with its opponents to score more than 57.5 points in four of seven games this season.

+- The two teams combine to average 52.7 points per game, 4.8 less than the over/under in this contest.

-- The 58.4 points per game these two squads have surrendered to opponents this season are 0.9 more than the 57.5 over/under in this contest.
+- The 58.4 points per game these two squads have allowed their opponents to score this season are 0.9 more than the 57.5 over/under in this contest.

 - The Mountaineers and their opponents score an average of 56.6 points per game, 0.9 fewer than Saturday's total.